mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When the Application Secret is updated:

-- Senders MUST use the generation N+1 of the application secret, where N is the last generation they received.
+- Senders MUST monotonically increment the generation of their Application secret.
 - Recipients SHOULD delete older generations of application secret and as soon as possible, within usability bounds.

 These rules imply that in most circumstances, an application secret will be used for exactly one message.
-Recipients MUST NOT enforce a one-message-per-application-secret limit.
+Note that while

 ### Application AEAD Key Calculation